CloudCoinConsortium/CloudService/README.md

-NOTES: To Stop Replay attacks and other sercurity concenrs, HTTPS.
+NOTES: To Stop Replay attacks and other sercurity concerns, uses HTTPS.

 For receiving CloudCoins, you may only need a few services.
 The other services may be shut down to reduce the security surface.
 Services that are neccessary include: Echo, (Deposite or Import One Stack), Get Receipt.
 The Print Welcome, Show Coins, Expot One Stack services can be shut off if you will collect your CloudCoins from the harddrive of the web server that runs CloudBank.